Have you been thinking about sorting your life admin but don’t know where to start?

 Exactly how much do you pay in interest and fees to your bank in total.
 Add them up… loans, credit cards, transaction accounts… everything.

-We reckon you’ll be amazed… no wonder the banks make big profits.
+I reckon you’ll be amazed.
+No wonder the banks make big profits!
 Now start culling.

 Making sure you have a proper will to reflect your financial circumstances and protecting loved ones is part of being a responsible adult who cares for others.
 And it has to be reviewed regularly to reflect your changed life circumstances.